ettenauer/extension-confluent-kafka-client/README.md

 ### Multi-Threading support via buffers feature

 Consumed messages from kafka are dispatched on internal buffers/channels.
 Messages are consumed from those buffers by tasks.
 The number of tasks and distribution is defined by setting called BufferSharding.
 Each task triggers a callback for application integration.
+The implemented approach is as well recommended by https://www.confluent.io/blog/kafka-consumer-multi-threaded-messaging/.

 See [here](https://github.com/ettenauer/extension-confluent-kafka-client/blob/main/Source/Extension.Confluent.Kafka.Client/Consumer/ConsumeResultDispatcher.cs)